Front Range Fed

 This strawberry whipped cream frosting stands out for many reasons.

 • Easy.
 I'm not going to say this takes no time to make, but nothing about it is difficult.
-You'll need to reduce the pureed strawberries down a bit and whip the cream, but really, that's about it.
+You'll need to reduce the pureed strawberries a bit and whip the cream, but really, that's about it.
 And if you use a stand mixer, most of the work is done for you.

 • Homemade is just...better.
 It's not that I've never used things like Cool Whip or a frozen whipped topping before.
 In a pinch, those are good stand-ins.
 But the taste of homemade whipped cream, which is light, fluffy, and creamy, is far superior in taste and texture compared to store-bought alternatives.